 From Canaima · 4–5 hours by river + 1 hour hike

-Canaima → Salto Ángel: Motorized canoe up the Churún and Carrao rivers (3–5 hours depending on water level), then a ~1 hour jungle hike to the base.
+Canaima → Salto Ángel: Motorized canoe up the Churún and Carrao rivers (3–5 hours depending on water level), then a roughly 1-hour jungle hike to the base.
 All arranged through your operator.

 Getting to Canaima: Flights from Ciudad Bolívar (45 min) or Puerto Ordaz.
 There is no road access to Canaima — you fly in.
 Book flights early in peak season (July–August).